 Do you want to be a leader on the cutting edge of new surgical techniques?

-The Geisinger Neuroendovascular Surgery Fellowship is one of only 35 approved fellowship programs in this new and exciting field of medicine.
+Then consider applying for Geisinger’s Neuroendovascular Surgery Fellowship — one of just 35 approved fellowship programs in this exciting, evolving field of medicine.

-Neuroendovascular surgery (NES) is a subspecialty that uses minimally invasive catheter-based technology, radiological imaging, and clinical expertise to diagnose and treat vascular diseases of the central nervous system, as well as other disorders of the head, neck and spine and their vascular supply.
-The unique clinical and invasive nature of this subspecialty requires special training and skills.
+Neuroendovascular (NES) surgery is a subspecialty that uses minimally invasive catheter-based technology, radiological imaging and human clinical expertise to diagnose and treat vascular diseases of the central nervous system and other disorders of the head, neck and spine and their vascular supply.

 As our neuroendovascular surgery fellow, you’ll gain the unique training and skills needed to succeed in this challenging subspecialty.

 You can take the educational program in neuroendovascular surgery during the neurosurgical residency.
 Or complete your training after satisfactory completion/validation of catheter-based skills and competency, as well as all other prerequisites for each individual specialty.
 This prerequisite training may include: